 - Forge partnerships with community stakeholders and advocacy organizations critical to health equity and anti-racism efforts.

-- Engage in community-based activism through listening sessions, legislative advocacy, scholarship, research, teaching and volunteerism related to health care equity.
+- Engage in the community through listening sessions, legislative advocacy, scholarship, research, teaching and volunteerism related to health care equity.

 - Trauma-informed Cultures and History of Race in Medicine

 - Building Safe and Courageous Spaces in GME and Steps Leaders Can Take to Increase Diversity, Enhance Inclusion, and Achieve Equity